City Footcare NYC

 The foot of a child grows rapidly during the first year, reaching almost half their adult foot size.
 That first year can be very important in the development of the feet.

 Foot pain in the child:

 Non-specific growing pains in the leg are a common complaint of children, often causing a deep ache like leg pain during the night.
-There are some specific causes of growing pains, especially in the heel, called Sever’s disease or calcaneal apophysitis and at the knee, where its called Osgood-schlatters disease.
+There are some specific types of 'growing pains', especially in the heel, called Sever’s disease, or calcaneal apophysitis, and at the knee, where its called Osgood-schlatters disease.

 Flat foot in the child:

-Importance of footwear
+Importance of footwear for children:

-Poorly fitting children’s shoes can cause a number of problems in adults.
+Poorly fitting children’s shoes can cause a number of problems later in life.
 Given the high level of pain and discomfort that these problems can cause, it is obviously logical to attempt to prevent these problems by ensuring that the child’s shoe is fitted appropriately.
-Foot problems in children are usually preventable by correctfitting footwear.
+Foot problems in children are sometimes preventable by correct fitting footwear.

 In-toe and out-toe walking in children: